-With its thick crust, the made-from-scratch pizzas at Godfather’s proved to be hugely popular as a local alternative to national takeout chains such as Pizza Hut.
-The chain with the catchy name had video games and a pool table and a menu that also offered sandwiches and lasagna.
-It even offered free delivery to the apartments that Willy once worked at.
+What appeared to be an unlikely pairing propelled the pizza joint into another stratosphere.
+The made-from-scratch pizza with its thick crust proved to be extremely popular as a local alternative to national takeout chains like Pizza Hut.
+Inside its original location, Godfather’s had video games, a pool table, and a menu that also offered sandwiches and lasagna in addition to its pizza.
+It even offered free delivery to the nearby Thomasville apartment complex where Theisen worked as a leasing agent.

-That same year, Willy sold Godfather’s to Pillsbury who named Herman Cain CEO of the pizza chain in 1986.
-By this time, sales at Godfather’s began to suffer having slipped from the third largest to the fifth largest pizza chain by 1988.
-During his tenure, Herman closed more than 200 locations while eliminating several thousand jobs in the process.
+Pillsbury bought Diversifoods, including Godfather’s, in 1985 and moved its headquarters back to Omaha within a year.
+It named Herman Cain CEO of the pizza chain in 1986.
+By this time, sales at Godfather’s began to suffer and slipped to the fifth-largest pizza chain by 1988.
+During his tenure, Cain closed more than 200 locations while eliminating several thousand jobs in the process.
 In doing so, he returned the company to profitability.

-He went on to purchase the company from Pillsbury along with a group of investors in 1988.
-He stepped down from his position as CEO in 1996 but remained on as a chairman until 2002.
-He was succeeded by Ronald Gartlan who bought his portion of the company in 2009.
+Cain went on to purchase the company from Pillsbury along with a group of investors in 1990.
+He stepped down from his position as CEO in 1996 but remained as chairman until 2002.
+He was succeeded by Ronald Gartlan, who bought out Cain’s portion of the company in 2009.
+While the chain shrank to 465 locations by 2018, it has since grown to over 583 franchised locations in 43 states and more than 1,600 express or licensed locations.
+It currently ranks seventh among the largest pizza chains in the country.

 I’d love to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!